K40Nano/K40Nano/README.md

 Calling the input on a PNG file will perform the raster-engrave commands of the scanlines of the PNG file.
 The program calls the PngParser which parses the scanlines line-by-line and converts the scanlines into controller commands.

-NanoController
----
-The NanoController makes a connection, and builds and sends various compatable calls to the device.
-It complies with the API interfacing and doesn't include any additional add commands as such.

 NanoConnection
 ---